Walz to file appeal of Enbridge’s Line 3 approval

-IRON RANGE — Gov. Tim Walz’s administration has plans to file an appeal to try and overturn the approval of the Enbridge Line 3 oil pipeline replacement project after the Minnesota Public Utilities Commission signed off on the project for a second time earlier this year.
+IRON RANGE — Gov. Tim Walz’s administration on Wednesday filed an appeal to try and overturn the approval of the Enbridge Line 3 oil pipeline replacement project after the Minnesota Public Utilities Commission signed off on the project for a second time earlier this year.

-The appeal is expected to be filed on Wednesday by the Minnesota Department of Commerce after the governor faced pressure from opponents and supporters of the project last week ahead of the appeal deadline.
+The Minnesota Department of Commerce filed the appeal after the governor faced pressure from opponents and supporters of the project last week ahead of the appeal deadline.
 Environmental and tribal groups have already filed their appeals, while labor unions and Iron Range Democrats urged the administration to allow the PUC’s approval to stand.

 The DFL governor said in a statement Tuesday evening that the appeal is part of the ongoing process, as permitting agencies continue to process applications submitted by Enbridge.
 Walz anticipates “decisions on those permits in the coming months.”